trustedlogin/Remove-Dashboard-Access/README.md

 #### Capabilities

-* You can now limit Dashboard access to Admins or by selecting a capability.
+* You can limit Dashboard access to Admins only, Editors or above, Authors or above, or by selecting a capability.
 More information on WordPress' default roles and capabilities can be found here: http://codex.wordpress.org/Roles_and_Capabilities

 #### User Profile Access

-* You can now allow or disallow the ability for all users to edit their profiles in the Dashboard.
+* You can optionally allow all users the ability to edit their profiles in the Dashboard.
 Users lacking the chosen capability won't be able to access any other sections of the Dashboard.

+#### Login Message

+* Supply a message to display on the login screen.
+Leaving this blank disables the message.

 #### Hiding other plugins/themes' Toolbar menus